-After the sampling described above, the input frame sync signal is then resampled by an internal clock derived from DPLL1.
-The resampling resolution is a function of FSCR2.OCN.
+After the sampling described above, the input frame sync signal is then resampled by an internal clock derived from the DPLL.
+The resampling resolution is a function of [FSCR2.OCN](#).
 When OCN = 0, the resampling resolution is 6.48MHz, which gives the highest sampling margin and also aligns clocks at 6.48MHz and multiples thereof.
 When OCN = 1, the resampling resolution is 19.44MHz.